trimstray/nginx-admins-handbook/README.md

   > Work with unreadable configuration files is terrible, if syntax isn’t very readable, it makes your eyes sore, and you suffers from headaches.

-  > When your code is formatted, it is significantly easier to maintain, debug, optimize, and can be read and understood in a short amount of time.
+  > When your code is formatted, it is significantly easier to maintain, debug, optimise, and can be read and understood in a short amount of time.
 You should eliminate code style violations from your NGINX configuration files.

   > Choose your formatter style and setup a common config for it.
 Some rules are universal, but the most important thing is to keep a consistent NGINX code style throughout your code base:
   >